pulumi/registry/themes/default/content/registry/packages/kubernetes/how-to-guides/eks-migrate-nodegroups.md

 $ pulumi stack rm
 ```

-> **Note:** This command deletes all deployment history from the Pulumi Service and cannot be undone.
+> **Note:** This command deletes all deployment history from the Pulumi Cloud and cannot be undone.

 ## Summary